Find the most affordable colleges in each state, and learn about specific ways each state offers to save money on your education.

 There’s a strict cutoff (score-wise) for schools to be displayed at all.
 We want to focus attention on the very best options from an affordability standpoint – not just sort a list of 2,000 schools by price and call them all "affordable."
 Many of our lists (broken down by state and subject area) are short.
 Some states have no ranked schools at all.

 We focus not only on the financial cost of colleges, but on the opportunity cost: we look at what happens to students once they're enrolled.
 Do they graduate?
 Can they pay back their loans?
 In addition, we did extensive research to determine the level of flexibility each school gives you as far as earning credits (credit for prior learning, weekends/evenings, online education, etc.).
-We shed light on emerging new models like Competency-Based Education that may help you reduce the cost of your degree.

 The problem for you, the prospective student, is that there are over 7,500 institutions of higher learning in the US that are eligible for federal Title IV student loans.
 Of those, over 5,000 offer degrees, and over 3,200 offer Bachelor’s or higher-level degrees.
 So where do you begin?